hb731212/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print the absolute pathname of the current working directory
+Display the contents list of the current working directory